ANL-CEEESA/UnitCommitment.jl/docs/src/model.md

 JuMP Model
 ==========

-In this page, we describe the JuMP optimization model produced by the function `UnitCommitment.build_model`.
+In this page, we describe the JuMP optimization model produced by the function `build_model`.
 A detailed understanding of this model is not necessary if you are just interested in using the package to solve some standard unit commitment cases, but it may be useful, for example, if you need to solve a slightly different problem, with additional variables and constraints.
 The notation in this page generally follows [KnOsWa20].

 Decision variables
 ------------------

-In this section, we describe the decision variables of the JuMP model produced by the function `UnitCommitment.build_model`.
+UC.jl models the security-constrained unit commitment problem as a two-stage stochastic program.
+In this approach, some of the decision variables are *first-stage decisions*, which are taken before the uncertainty is realized and must therefore be the same across all scenarios, while the remaining variables are *second-stage decisions*, which can attain a different values in each scenario.
+In the current version of the package, all binary variables (which model commitment decisions of thermal units) are first-stage decisions and all continuous variables are second-stage decisions.

-Recall that the UC.jl package allows for modeling and solving the SUC problem, wherein a broad range problem parameters can vary across user-defined scenarios.
-To facilitate the modeling of the SUC problem, some of the decision variables of the JuMP model are modeled as first-stage decisions, which are here-and-now decisions taken before the uncertainty is realized and thus are the same across all scenarios.
-As laid out below, the first-stage decisions relate primarily to the binary decisions of the generators.
+!!! note

-In contrast, most of the decision variables of the JuMP model are second-stage decisions that can attain a different value in each scenario.
-Accordingly, the second-stage decision variables described below are indexed by the term `sn`.
-The term `sn` is preserved even if the package is used to model and solve the deterministic security-constrained unit commitment (SCUC) problem, which is currently treated by the package as the special case of the SUC model with only one scenario, having the default scenario index `"s1"`.
+    UC.jl treats deterministic SCUC instances as a special case of the stochastic problem in which there is only one scenario, named `"s1"` by default.
+To access second-stage decisions, therefore, you must provide this scenario name as the value for `sn`.
+For example, `model[:prod_above]["s1", g, t]`.

 ### Generators